cloudfoundry/bosh/bosh-monitor/README.md

 - DataDog - Sends various events to DataDog.com using their API
 - AWS CloudWatch - Sends various events to Amazon's CloudWatch using their API
-- Emailer - Sends configurable Emails on events reciept Consul Event Forwarder - Sends heartbeats as events and TTL checks to a consul cluster
+- Emailer - Sends configurable Emails on events reciept
+- Consul Event Forwarder - Sends heartbeats as events and TTL checks to a consul cluster
+- EventLogger - Stores events in Director DB

 Plugins should conform to the following interface: